The Gaussian Wave Packet Transform via Quadrature Rules: Discretisation via different Quadrature Rules

 is unacceptably slow and no longer practical, since the number of function evaluations increases exponentially with the dimension.
-Sparse grid methods can overcome this curse of dimension to a certain extent and we refer to \cite{Gerstner:1998aa} for a comprehensive presentation of several methods based on Smolyak's sparse grid construction and further developments.
-In particular, sparse grids have been used for the midpoint rule, see \cite{Baszenki:1993aa}, and for Gauss--Hermite quadrature, see \cite[\S8.1]{Lasser:2020uc}.
-These variants need less than $N(\log N)^{d-1}$ quadrature nodes, whereas $N^d$ are required for the full tensor grid, and an error bound for the approximation based on Gauss--Hermite quadrature can be found in \cite[Theorem 8.2]{Lasser:2020uc}.

-We also note that there is a large variety of other methods that can be used such as Quasi-Monte Carlo methods, see e.g. \cite{Niederreiter:1992aa} and \cite{Lasser:2017aa} for an application to frozen Gaussian wave packet approximation, or tensor-train (TT) approximations as introduced by Oseledets and Tyrtyshnikov, see \cite{Oseledets:2009wo,Oseledets:2011aa}.
+Sparse grid methods can overcome the curse of dimensionality to a certain extent and we refer to \cite{Gerstner:1998} for a comprehensive presentation of several methods based on Smolyak's sparse grid construction and further developments.
+In particular, sparse grids have been used for the midpoint rule, see \cite{Baszenki:1993}, and for Gauss--Hermite quadrature, see \cite[Section~8.1]{Lasser:2020}.
+These variants need less than $N(\log N)^{d-1}$ quadrature nodes, whereas $N^d$ are required for the full tensor grid, and an error bound for the approximation based on Gauss--Hermite quadrature can be found in \cite[Theorem~8.2]{Lasser:2020}.
+It should be noted that the sparse grid Gauss--Hermite quadrature formula is not nested (i.e., the quadrature points of level $l-1$ are not a subset of those of level $l$).
+One could therefore consider truncating the phase space integral to a finite box and using the trapezoidal rule or the Clenshaw--Curtis quadrature there, which are nested and therefore require only half as many grid points as in the case of a non-nested formula, see \cite[Chapter~III.1.2,\,Remark]{Lubich:2008}.
+In addition, tensor-train (TT) approximations introduced by Oseledets and Tyrtyshnikov, see \cite{Oseledets:2009,Oseledets:2011}, provide an alternative that has been successfully used to lift other grid-based methods with applications in quantum dynamics up to 50 dimensions, see \cite{Soley:2021,Soley:2022}.
+Our future research will address the rigorous analysis of TT approximations for the Gaussian wave packet transform for dimensions $d\ge 2$.